physimals/asl-docs/basilcmd_userguide.rst

 Flow suppression (multiple phases)

---crush<n>=<value>  Specification of the flow suppressing crusher direction for the nth PLD/TI.
+--crush1=<value>, --crush2=<value>, --crush-n-=<value>  Specification of the flow suppressing
+   crusher direction for the nth PLD/TI.
 Any one of ``xyz, -xyz, x-yz, -x-yz``.

 Time or Hadamard encoding

-BASIL is directly compatiable with time/hadmard encoding where 'decoding' has been performed.
-In that case the multi-PLD data can be sued exactly like any other multi-PLD pcASL with sutiable setting of the PLDs and label duration.
+BASIL is directly compatible with time/hadamard encoding where 'decoding' has been performed.
+In that case the multi-PLD data can be used exactly like any other multi-PLD pcASL with suitable setting of the PLDs and label duration.

 BASIL can also directly estimate perfusion from 'raw', i.e. not decoded, data.
-Although this is currently limited to specific cases - largely ones that use the same duation for each of the encoded blocks.
+Although this is currently limited to specific cases - largely ones that use the same duration for each of the encoded blocks.
 To use this option the input data is the raw data as acquired and you tell BASIL the number of cycles to expect,  you shoud specify the appropriate **single** PLD